-SAP Fiori for iOS supports eleven chart types: bar, column, stacked column, line, combo (column + line), waterfall, scatter, bubble, area, stock, and donut charts.
+SAP Fiori for iOS supports multiple chart types.
 Depending on the type of data in your app and how users will use the chart, it is important to select a chart type that will best meet users’ needs.

 The horizontal bar chart displays horizontal bars aligned to the y-axis.
 The bars are used to represent discrete quantities or amounts.

-Compared with column charts (see below), horizontal bar charts have more space available for their item labels, so they’re great for visualizing discrete values when data labels are long (for example, product names).
+Compared with column charts, horizontal bar charts have more space available for their item labels so they’re great for visualizing discrete values when data labels are long, for example, for product names.

 - Use to represent measurements for discrete items.

 - Use for items that have long label names, because the y-axis labels can expand.

-- Don’t use to display time-based data, because time values are usually demarcated from left-to-right along the x-axis, but here the x-axis is used to show the value of each chart item.
+Don’t use horizontal bar charts to display time-based data, because time values are usually demarcated from left-to-right along the x-axis, but here the x-axis is used to show the value of each chart item.

-These charts use vertical bars to represent quantities and amounts.
+Column charts use vertical bars to represent quantities and amounts.
 With their side-by-side arrangement of columns, they can be used to illustrate changes in values over time.
-The horizontal spacing between each column (or cluster) serves to reinforce the distinctness of each chart item or group.
+The horizontal spacing between each column or cluster serves to reinforce the distinctness of each chart item or group.
 Please note that the y-axis baseline always starts at 0, with positive values appearing above and negative values below.

 - Use for comparing values from non-time series datasets.

-- Can be used instead of a line chart for time series data when it is either 1) more important to see the value of each item than the overall shape of the data or 2) the dataset is missing values which would create gaps in a line chart.
+- Can be used instead of a line chart for time series data when it is either more important to see the value of each item than the overall shape of the data or the dataset is missing values, which would create gaps in a line chart.

 - Don’t use with extremely large data sets, because the columns will be too narrow to accurately differentiate or easily select; use a line chart instead.